aakella1/knative-workshop-labs/11-WIP-Knative-Eventing-Kafka.didact.md

 ```

 ([^ execute](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=ocTerm$$oc%20project%20knative-eventing&completion=Use%20your%20namespace.
 "Opens a new terminal and sends the command above"){.didact})

-Deploy Knative Eventing KafkaSource : This need to be used to have the Kafka messages to flow through the Knative Eventing Channels.
-Use the OperatorHub in OpenShift web console to install Knative Eventing Kafka operator that will install the KafkaSource.

 You can get more information from [Knative Apache Kafka Operator](https://openshift-knative.github.io/docs/docs/proc_apache-kafka.html "Install Knative Apache Kafka Operator").